Current Weather

 Weather Briefing

-VFRBatumi International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 3,200 feet and 10 miles or greater visibility.
+VFRBatumi International Airport is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis